MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 1. Create a Traveler controller.

-2. Register a new custom route in the request pipeline.
+2. Register new custom routes in the request pipeline.

 #### Task 1: Add a controller with an action.